+Do You Know about Malocclusion of Teeth?
 Statistical studies based on the results of clinical diagnostic procedures show that occlusal occlusion abnormalities occur in most people.
-Quite often, patients are unaware of the presence of a problem, turning to orthodontists solely because of the desire to improve the aesthetics of their smile, but in fact, a pathological condition can provoke more serious consequences.
-The correct ratio of the upper and lower rows is characterized by tight contact of the antagonists, a small (no more than a third of the height of the crowns) overlap, as well as a natural anatomical arrangement of the elements.
+Quite often, patients are unaware of the presence of a problem, turning to orthodontists solely because they desire to improve their smile’s aesthetics.
+Still, in fact, a pathological condition can provoke more severe consequences.
+The correct ratio of the upper and lower rows is characterized by tight contact of the antagonists, a small (no more than a third of the height of the crowns) overlap, and a natural anatomical arrangement of the elements.
 Malocclusion, the types of which are classified based on characteristic symptoms, requires proper treatment.

 In dentistry, it is customary to distinguish between dental and skeletal forms of abnormal development of dentition.
 In the first case, we are talking about pathological closure caused by incorrect teething, insufficient or excessive completeness, unnatural dimensions of individual crowns, as well as defects in the formation of the alveolar process.
-The second category includes problems associated with deviations in the anatomical structure and position of the jaws – their correction requires the use of more radical medical techniques, which is due to the complexity of the pathology.
+The second category includes problems associated with deviations in the anatomical structure and position of the jaws – their correction requires the use of more radical medical techniques due to the pathology’s complexity.

 Reasons for development

 The classification of anomalies in the growth of teeth, as well as the types and degrees of malocclusion, allows a combination of various factors.
 Both external and internal processes influence, starting with a genetic predisposition and ending with bad habits.
-Differentiation by age makes it possible to identify the main prerequisites that are characteristic of patients of certain groups.
+Differentiation by age makes it possible to identify the main prerequisites characteristic of certain groups’ patients.

 Among the reasons affecting the formation of the dentoalveolar apparatus in the early period include:

-- Problems with respiratory function – prolonged oral breathing, caused by ENT diseases, leads to a violation of the physiological position and muscle strain, affecting the growth of the elements of the jaw.
+- Problems with respiratory function – prolonged oral breathing, caused by ENT diseases, leads to a violation of the physiological position and muscle strain, affecting the growth of jaw elements.

-- Inadequate presence of mineral and nutritional components in the diet both during pregnancy and in the early stages of development of the body.
+- Inadequate presence of mineral and nutritional components in the diet during pregnancy and in the early stages of body development.

 - Lack of sufficient pressure during artificial feeding, observed when using bottles and nipples with a wide opening.

-Pathological and abnormal types of occlusion are also formed in the process of changing the milk set, acting as a result of premature loss of temporary units, the appearance of impacted and dystopic elements, as well as other negative factors.
+Pathological and abnormal types of occlusion are also formed when changing the milk set, resulting from premature loss of temporary units, the appearance of impacted and dystopic elements, and other harmful factors.

 The specificity of manifestations depends on the specific type of defect.
-At the first symptoms indicating the presence of deviations, it is recommended to undergo a comprehensive orthodontic diagnosis, the results of which determine the need for dental treatment.
+At the first symptoms indicating the presence of deviations, it is recommended to undergo a comprehensive orthodontic diagnosis, which determines the need for dental treatment.
 Significant features that deserve attention include:

 - Violation of the occlusion of the elements of the upper and lower rows.